-Career Girls has developed a special series of videos and educational resources that are just right for supporting parents in raising empowered and independent girls.
+Empowerment Lessons are a special series of videos and educational resources that are just right for supporting parents in raising empowered and independent girls.
 The Career-Based Empowerment Lessons are centered around career exploration, and the Skill-Based Empowerment Lessons focus on social and emotional learning (SEL) with key topics such as teamwork, confidence, communication, leadership, financial literacy, and the importance of integrity.
-Each has been designed to help your child build lifelong success while she is still in middle- or high school.
+Each has been designed to help your child build lifelong success while she is still in middle or high school.

 Each lesson centers around a short video clip that features real-world role models who share straight-to-the-point career insights and advice.
 These videos are paired with ready-to-use educational resources that build on the most important concepts.

 To get started, just follow a few simple steps:

 - Choose an Empowerment Lesson.
 Each Career Girls Empowerment Lesson video is about two minutes and focuses on a different topic.
 You can use the Empowerment Lessons in any order that best meets your child's needs and interests.
 For example, to help build the confidence she needs to participate and excel in any endeavor, take a look at Be Confident.

 - Download the Corresponding Resources.
 Each Empowerment Lesson has a corresponding set of resources accessible on each video page (see example) and can also be accessed individually through the Resources module at the bottom of this page.
 Download and print the PDFs you'd like to use.

 - View the Video with Your Child.
 It may be helpful to preview the video first, noting information that might be particularly relevant to your child or vocabulary you might want to review.
 For example, with “Be Confident,” discuss what confidence means: Is confidence something you get all at once or something that builds?
 What are some things you feel confident about?
 How did you develop confidence in this area?
 What would you like to feel more confident about?